elsyifa/Classification-Pyspark/README.md

 * Define categorical and numerical variables.

   In this step, I tried to split the variables based on it's data types.
 If data types of variables is string will be saved in list called **cat_cols** and if data types of variables is integer or double will be saved in list called **num_cols**.
 This split applied on data train and data test.
 This step applied to make easier in the following step so I don't need to define categorical and numerical variables manually.
-This part also apply in both data train and data test.
   Pictures below is example of code of define categorical and numerical variables in data train.
   ![alt text](https://github.com/elsyifa/Classification-Pyspark/blob/master/Image/define_categorical_numerical_variables1.png)
   ![alt text](https://github.com/elsyifa/Classification-Pyspark/blob/master/Image/define_categorical_numerical_variables2.png)